ASLeonard/pangenome_summer_school/slides/lecture_6.md

 We can also plot a "compressed" mode, and see which regions are variable.

 TODO: color by depth
-TODO: expand a bit more with inject etc?

 ---

 # `odgi` visualisations

-We can also plot a "compressed" mode, and see which regions are variable.

-TODO: add compressed plot
+TODO: expand a bit more with inject etc?

 ---